 Single Leg Bounding

-This is an advanced speed training drill and is great for building strength and speed in your lower body.
+This advanced speed training drill is great for building strength and speed in your lower body.

 Perform by jumping off one leg.
 You want to jump as far as you can off that single leg.

-When you land, land on your same foot and drive off that leg as quick and explosive as possible.
+When you land, land on your same foot and drive off that leg as quickly and explosively as possible.

-The less time you can spend on the ground and the more power you can create, the better the speed training drill is going to be for maximum results.
+The less time you can spend on the ground and the more power you can create, the better the speed training drill will be for maximum results.

 Perform 4 x 20 yards (2 sets each leg)

-In football, the ability to transition in and out of your break is very important.
+In football, transitioning in and out of your break is essential.
 The cone shuffle sprint drill will help teach your body to constantly keep your feet moving and accelerate quickly out of your break.

 Perform shuffling around the cone as quickly as possible.